 There has been a trend to make FT-IR instruments increasingly smaller, however this trend appears to have levelled off.
 Instead, there is a need for instruments tailored for the level of research they are to be used in – ranging from high-specification instruments for high-end research to entry-level, plug-and-play instruments.

 The way that manufacturers operate has changed even in the last ten years.
 They have gone from only supplying their own instruments to integrating accessories, either their own or a third party’s, into the instrument at first fit.
 At Specac we have started working closely with the big OEMs to make sure that, together, we’re providing the best solution for our customers.

 Having said all that, we have been making accessories for forty-five years and we’re still selling some of our older accessories, and they've barely changed.
 The FT-IR space is quite a traditional, slow moving area with respect to changes of methods.

 We have to deal with both the dynamic and the static parts of the market because we have to deal with those that are more cautious and traditional, and want what we've always produced whilst also finding new people who want different things.

 How have you responded to these changes in the marketplace?
 How do you ensure that Specac stays ahead of the curve?

-I think it's fair to say that over the first thirty-five years as a company we were quite conservative and traditional, we produced accessories which were for your textbook scientist.
+I think it's fair to say that over the first thirty-five years as a company we were quite conservative and traditional, we produced accessories that were for your textbook scientist.

 What we've realized over the last ten years is that we should be reaching out to a wider range of researchers.
-From highly specialized scientists to lower end lab technicians.
-To cater for the latter we must also provide accessories of a lower specification, with no reduction in their quality, which suits the skill level of any researcher.
+From highly specialized scientists to lower-end lab technicians.
+To cater to the latter we must also provide accessories of a lower specification, with no reduction in their quality, which suits the skill level of any researcher.

 A good example of this is with our ATR accessories.
 Traditionally, scientists would take the front cover off one of our systems and then reconfigure the mirrors to optimize the alignment and throughput for their particular application.